hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 1. HP Helion Cloud is deployed

-2. The HP 3PAR StoreServ device is accessible from the undercloud
+2. The HP 3PAR StoreServ device is accessible from the undercloud.

 3. The HP 3PAR StoreServ device (running operating system v 3.1.3 or later) is accessible by the Compute nodes and Cinder running in the overcloud.